htadwilliams/Glue/readme.md

 ## GUI:

 * Logging of keys and macro events (useful for creating new macros).
-* View -> Button States displays set of currently pressed keys.
+* View -> Button States displays set of currently pressed keys and mouse buttons.
 * View -> Queued Actions shows queued actions, updated as they are scheduled or canceled.
 * Closes to system tray for unobtrusive operation.
 See https://github.com/htadwilliams/TrayTemplate for re-usable code.
 * Status bar display of mouse coordinates and click logging, in native or normalized coordinates (useful for building resolution-independent mouse control macros).